anuragsachdeva07/Project---Sales-Data-Analysis-for-Scale-Model-Cars-Using-SQL/README.md

-# Analyzing Model Vehicle Sales
+# Sales Data Analysis for Scale Model Cars Using SQL

 ## Executive Summary
 Our client is a wholesaler that sells scale-model vehicles to businesses.
 Using both SQL and Python techniques, I investigated several aspects of the company's operations.
 Important findings include: